AlibabaCloudDocs/ecs/intl.en-US/Instance/Instance families.md

 Features

+-   Provides dedicated hardware resources and physical isolation.
+-   Offers a CPU-to-memory ratio of 1:2.
+-   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) processors that deliver an all-core turbo frequency of 2.7 GHz.
 -   Is an instance family in which all instances are I/O optimized.
 -   Supports ESSDs, standard SSDs, and ultra disks.
--   Offers a CPU-to-memory ratio of 1:2.
--   Uses 2.5 GHz Intel® Xeon® Platinum 8163 \(Skylake\) processors that deliver a maximum turbo frequency of 2.7 GHz.
+-   Supports VPCs only.
 -   Provides high network performance with a packet forwarding rate of 4,500 Kpps.
--   Supports VPCs only.
--   Provides dedicated hardware resources and physical isolation.
--   Suits to the following scenarios:
+-   Suits the following scenarios:
-    -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and re-transmission of telecommunication information
+    -   Scenarios where large volumes of packets are received and transmitted, such as on-screen video comments and telecom data forwarding
     -   Workloads that require direct access to physical resources or that require a license to be bound to the hardware
     -   Third-party virtualization including Xen and KVM, and AnyStack including OpenStack and ZStack
     -   Containers including Docker, Clear Containers, and Pouch